StatStud/book-club/content/posts/cbt.md

 We discover a neat framework for fine-tuning our ABC method.

 1. Write down the emotion we feel from the action
    - Get creative!
-There are multiple degrees of emotions (anger, jelously, shame, envy, guilt, etc)
+There are multiple degrees of emotions (anger, jealously, shame, envy, guilt, etc)
 2. Write down how you acted
    - Did you avoid something?
 Become aggressive?
 Become isolated?
 What about procrastination?
 3. What exactly is triggering your emotions?